Walking on mountains

 I mapped out key screen explorations for the 4th grade Core Knowledge sequence with a focus on smooth transitions, student centered design, and overall learning engagement.

-*The following screens represent my individual design explorations.
+*The following screens represent my individual design explorations and may vary from the final approved product.

 4th Grade - Whole Group Learning Sequence